department-of-veterans-affairs/va.gov-team/products/health-care/champva/1010D/sourceoftruth_with_stories.md

 > (Error msg) You must select at least one relationship, so we can process your enrollement.

-( ) %%applicant's name%% is my spouse { if checked add marriage license to the Application Submitted page }
+( ) %%applicant's name%% is my spouse { if checked add "Copy of marriage license (required)" to the Application Submitted page }

-( ) %%applicant's name%% is my child (includes biological, adopted, and stepchildren)  { if checked add birth certificate to the Application Submitted page } {if the applicant is age 18-23 add school certificate to the Application Submitted page }
+( ) %%applicant's name%% is my child (includes biological, adopted, and stepchildren)  {if checked add" Copy of birth certificate (required)" to the Application Submitted page } {if the applicant is age 18-23 add "Copy of school certificate (required)" to the Application Submitted page }

 ( ) %%applicant's name%% is my caretaker